MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

   * [x] Convert tracks one by one.
   * [ ] Compress the track to a smaller format to make the payload smaller.
   * [ ] Sufi track is in one gpx file.
 Need to split them up to have a smaller footprint, especially when more features are put into the gpx as waypoints.
-  * [ ] Extract the waypoints from the sufi track gpx file into separate file.
+  * [x] Extract the waypoints from the sufi track gpx file into separate file.
+  * [x] Extract separate tracks from the total sufi trail
   * [x] Adjust program to check for the Garmin way of storing boundaries and if not there use the same format.

 # Bugs
 * [ ] Android.
 Hangup after a while when swiping etc. over the map
-* [ ] Gpx files are missing a proper xml prefix after conversion
+* [x] Gpx files are missing a proper xml prefix after conversion

 <!--
 # Planning